eclab/grains/akwf/README.md

 There are 4162 AKWF single-cycle waveforms provided, including the new Nintendo waveform collection.
 AdventureKid's website is here:  https://www.adventurekid.se/akrt/waveforms/

 You specify the five waveform files by filename in the code, as well as the number of waveforms used.

+## Adjusting Tuning and Tracking

+Grains's Inputs track 1.3V/octave, not 1V/octave: we'll need to scale them to track properly.
+To do this, you can adjust the Pitch CV Scaling on Pot 1.
+This GRAINS program is set up to play the C two octaves below Middle C when it receives 0V.
+You should be able to use Pot 1 to scale the pitch such that high Cs play in tune as well.
+Once you have things tracking well, you can then use the Pitch Tune (Audio In) to tune 0V to some other note.
+Note that as GRAINS resistors warm up, the scaling will change and you will need to adjust the tracking again, at least until they are fully warmed up.

+By default the note corresponding to 0V is C0, three notes below middle C, that is MIDI note 24, or 32.7 Hz.
+You can customize the tuning for this Grains program but only UP.
+This can be done in two ways.
+First, you can add pitch to the tuning with a CV value to Audio In.
+Second, you can transpose the pitch up by changing the TRANSPOSE_OCTAVES and/or TRANSPOSE_SEMITONES #defines in the code to positive integers.

 ## Configuration